j0py/Tidy/README.md

 ## Roadmap

 Current version v1.0.0, 2023-04-25

-I read a blog yesterday on how to write a compiler, splitting it up in a reader, lexer, parser and errorhandler.
-I want to make the mininotation parser and the tidy parser that way.
-It could become more robuust and better expandable then.

 I don't think i will have time to implement ALL functionality of Tidal Cycles.
 I just want to implement enough to enjoy making music with it.
 But maybe if more people join in to add functions.. who knows.
 Have to figure out this github thing..